Graduate Students

 LinkedIn | NIH Bibliography | Research Gate Profile

-Dr. Dibble is currently a research fellow in medical oncology and medicine at Dana-Farber Cancer Institute and Harvard Medical School, respectively.
+Dr. Dibble is currently a research scientist and instructor of medical oncology and medicine at Dana-Farber Cancer Institute and Harvard Medical School, respectively.
 In 2022, she was selected to a prestigious fellowship, the Helen Gurley Brown Presidential Initiative at Dana-Farber (Helen Gurley Brown Foundation) for her project focused on longitudinal cancer survivorship experiences, concerns, and unmet needs among young metastatic breast cancer patients and survivors.
 From 2020-2022, she spent two years at the Johns Hopkins Bloomberg School of Public Health in the Department of Epidemiology via the Cancer Epidemiology, Prevention, and Control T32 postdoctoral program (T32CA009314) funded by the National Cancer Institute.
 During her time at Johns Hopkins, she received the Carol Eliasberg Martin Scholarship to fund her work on providing ongoing prophylactic and survivorship care for BRCA1/2-positive women from disparate backgrounds.
 She also received awards from the American Society of Preventive Oncology (ASPO) and the American Association for Cancer Research (AACR) during this time.
 Previously, Dr. Dibble graduated from UConn with her Ph.D. in Human Development and Family Studies with a specialization in health and wellbeing and is a former student of Dr. Bellizzi.
 As a doctoral student, she received a grant co-written by Dr. Bellizzi to highlight and explore the pertinent gaps in genetic counseling for those with BRCA1/2 mutations in the United States.

 Dissertation Topic: Genetic Counseling for BRCA1/2 Mutations: Women’s Experiences, Preferences, and Psychosocial Outcomes of Counseling